aidantherrien/music_genre_model/README.md

   - Audio files are places in genreMode/unprocessed/?
   - ? represents a genre header, mp3 files are sorted while downloading into labeled folders
   - Note that this function may take up to 7GB of disk space.
-  - This function takes a while to run, close to an hour and a half on my machine
+  - This script takes a while to run, close to an hour and a half on my machine

 ## Notes